Hoodoo Gurus

-Hoodoo Gurus are an Australian rock band formed in Sydney in 1981, by the mainstay Dave Faulkner (songwriter, lead singer and guitarist) and later joined by Richard Grossman (bass), Mark Kingsmill (drums), and Brad Shepherd (guitar, vocals, harmonica).
+Hoodoo Gurus are an Australian rock band formed in Sydney in 1981 by Dave Faulkner (songwriter, lead singer and guitarist) and later joined by Richard Grossman (bass), Mark Kingsmill (drums), and Brad Shepherd (guitar, vocals, harmonica).
 Their popularity peaked in the mid- to late 1980s with albums Mars Needs Guitars!, Blow Your Cool! and Magnum Cum Louder.

-Hoodoo Gurus had a string of pop-rock singles including "Leilani" (1982), "Tojo" (1983), "My Girl" (1983), "I Want You Back" (1984), "Bittersweet", "Like Wow – Wipeout", and "What's My Scene?".
+Hoodoo Gurus had a string of pop-rock singles including "Leilani" (1982), "Tojo" (1983), "My Girl" (1983), "I Want You Back" (1984), "Bittersweet", "Like Wow – Wipeout" (1985), and "What's My Scene?"
+(1987).
 After touring the United States from 1984 onward they gained popularity on the U.S. college rock circuit with the singles "Come Anytime" (1989) reaching no. 1 and "Miss Freelove '69" (1991) reaching No. 3 on the Billboard Modern Rock Tracks chart.
 The Hoodoo Gurus' biggest Australian single was their 1987 top-3 song "What's My Scene?".
 The song was parodied for the National Rugby League 2000s theme "That's My Team".

 The Hoodoo Gurus were inducted into the Australia's 2007 ARIA Hall of Fame.
 The band's induction announcement stated that the Gurus were one of the most "inventive, lyrically smart and exciting" bands from Australia.
 From 1960s power pop and garage punk to hard rock and funky psychedelic kitsch, the group's music stood out from Sydney's Detroit-inspired bands.

 History

-First Beginnings

-Originally formed under the Hoodoo Gurus name in Perth late 1970's.
-Original lineup was Dave Faulkner (vocals and guitar), Mark Hayward (drums), Brad Clarke (guitar), Paul Blacbie (bass).
-They had about 14 songs ready to go, then a fall-out between Faulkner and Clarke split the band.
-Faulkner moved on to join the Manikins for a short while before moving to Sydney and re-forming a new Hoodoo Gurus lineup there.